vivyir/trackermeta/README.md

 result, extracts module id and then gets the full details for it as a single csv record which the structure of it can be seen in the lib.rs file in the first function of the trackermeta module.

+The src/main.rs includes a full example on how to use the library which is only 13 lines!